Stevens 1894-12-04

 Text, letter

-The first Parish Meeting under the Parish Councils Act, 1894, was held in the schoolroom this evening.
+The first Parish Meeting under the Parish Councils Act, 1894, was held in the School room this evening.
 A large number of electors was present.
-Mr Inns proposed Mr William Lamb as chairman, in accordance with the resolution of the last meeting.
+Mr Inns proposed Mr William Lamb as chairman, in accordance with the resolution of last meeting.
 He was unanimously elected.
 Methodists, Quakers and Radicals were in great force.
 But everything passed off very quiet and orderly.
-Twelve legal nominations were made, and Inns, Abbotts, Spicer, Dan Sabin and John Lamb, formerly of Sibford Ferris were elected by show of hands.
+Twelve legal nominations were made and Inns, Abbotts, Spicer, Dan Sabin and John Lamb, farmer of Sibford Ferris were elected by show of hands.
 Mr R.H.
 Lamb nominated me on an invalid paper.
 He had called himself an Elector of Sibford Gower, which he was not.
 I had publicly stated that I did not desire to be a candidate for the Parish Council, but that if my assistance was very much desired by the majority I would serve.
 This course had been recommended by Bishops and Clergy throughout the country.
 No one else nominated me.
-I nominated what I considered a good representative Council, consisting of F. Inns, Plumber, L.T.Poulton, Carpenter and Farmer, John Lively, Labourer, John Lamb of Sibford Ferris, Farmer, and Joseph Woolgrove of Sibford Ferris, Farmer.
+I nominated what I considered a good representative Council, consisting of F Inns plumber, L.T.Poulton, Carpenter and Farmer, John Lively, Labourer, John Lamb of Sibford Ferris, Farmer, and Joseph Woolgrove of Sibford Ferris, Farmer.
 I proposed a vote of thanks to the Chairman at close of the meeting which was carried unanimously.

 I afterwards called on Miss Dix.
-(Received letters from Frank and Mrs Hemming about London and County Bank).
+(Received letters from Frank and Mr Hemming about London and County Bank).